Hooked on the Game

-Hooked on the Game (На игре) is a 2009 Russian action film directed by Pavel Sanayev, it is a science fiction adaptation of a comic book applied to video gamers.
+Hooked on the Game (На игре) is a 2009 Russian action film directed by Pavel Sanayev, it is an adaptation of the science-fiction comic book about to video gamers.
 It is based on Alexander Chubaryan's novel Games into Life.

-Working title of the film was Gamers.
+The working title of the film was Gamers.
 In Search of a Goal, but it was changed to Hooked on the Game, due to the release of the movie Gamer starring Gerard Butler.
 In April 2010, the sequel Hooked on the Game: A New Level was released.

 In the spring of 2012, STS hosted the premiere of the 8-episode television series Gamers, a continuation of the films Hooked on the Game and Hooked on the Game: A New Level.